Roberto Álvarez (diplomat)

-Roberto Teodoro Álvarez Gil (born in Santo Domingo on June 7, 1944) is a Dominican lawyer and diplomat.
-He became Foreign Minister of the Dominican Republic, in the government of President Luis Abinader in August 16, 2020.
+Roberto Teodoro Álvarez Gil (born June 7, 1944) is a Dominican lawyer and diplomat..
 He is also a researcher and author of publications on human rights and international relations.
 In 2005, he was Permanent Representative of the Dominican Republic to the Organization of American States.
+And former Minister of Foreign Affairs of the Dominican Republic.

 Biography

 Álvarez graduated with a doctorate in Law from the Universidad Autónoma de Santo Domingo and earned a Master's in International Relations from Johns Hopkins University and Comparative Law from Georgetown University.
 In 1979, he visited Argentina as part of the Inter-American Commission on Human Rights, an organization that investigated the Trujillo regime in 1976.

 Career

 On June 22, 2005, he presented his credentials as ambassador of the Dominican Republic to the Organization of American States and on July 1 he assumed the presidency of the Permanent Council, remaining in the position until September.
 On September 24, 2008, he left his position.

 Later, he served as honorary ambassador of the Advisory Commission of the Secretary of State for Foreign Relations between December 2008 and August 2010, as well as being a consultant to the Inter-American Development Bank and official delegate of Amnesty International in Nicaragua and Sri Lanka.
 He has also been coordinator of Citizen Participation, Dominican chapter of Transparency International.

 In 2018, he proposed an official truth commission about the government of Rafael Leónidas Trujillo.